gdcho/chrom-cognito/privacy.md

-# Privacy Policy for Pulse Play
+# Privacy Policy for Chromcognito

 **Last updated: January 9, 2025**

 ## Overview

-Pulse Play is a Chrome extension designed to provide instant video playback speed control.
+Chromcognito is a Chrome extension designed to provide instant video playback speed control.
 This privacy policy explains how we handle data in our extension.

 ## Data Collection

-**We do not collect any user data.** Pulse Play operates entirely locally on your device and does not:
+**We do not collect any user data.** Chromcognito operates entirely locally on your device and does not:

 - Collect personally identifiable information
 - Track your browsing history